 THICKEN: Reduce the heat so that the BBQ sauce simmers gently but doesn’t boil or splash and cook, stirring gently, until the sauce thickens and darkens to a rich, deep brown hue.
 Don’t worry about the foam that you may see on the top of the sauce at the beginning – just keep stirring regularly and it will dissipate as the sauce cooks, reduces and thickens.
 If you like your BBQ sauce with a bit more tanginess, add additional apple cider vinegar, to taste, then cook for an additional 5 minutes at the end.

 STORE: Pour the finished nightshade free BBQ sauce carefully into jars to cool.
-You can keep the BBQsauce in the fridge for up to 2 months.
-You can use it straight from the fridge as a marinade, but you’ll want to gently reheat it to use on the side as the bacon fat will re-solidify when chilled.
+You can keep the BBQ sauce in the fridge for up to 2 months.
+You can use it straight from the fridge as a marinade or when directly added to hot foods, but you may want to gently reheat it to use on the side.